JavaKira/JavaKira/README.md

-## Hi there, I Java junior programmer 👋
+## Hi there, I Java Android developer and absolute entrepreneur👋

 ### Description
-My name is Vlad, I am 16 years old.
-I started programming in Java at 2020-06-30.
-I write too many code, counting my game (JavaKira/Ryzik) which takes me more than 2 years.
+My name is Vlad, also known as Javapedik or Javakira.
+I am 16 years old.
+I started programming in Java at 2020-06-30 writing games, then web sites and finaly I develop Android applications.

-at current time I learning Java EE and preparing for serious work :3

-in plans and dreams, work at 16 years old Java EE Developer.

-### Funny facts

-love cats and Java 😄

-at 15 year old I programming more than 4 years 😳

-know how cheer up the team 😎👍

-### Stack

-* Java (about 2 years exp)
-  * Core
-  * Stream API
-  * Lambdas
-  * Collections
-  * Spring Framework

-* SQL
-  * PostgreSQL

-standard front-end stack - HTML, CSS, JS
+My ambition is to create a company, what can systematize learing, internship, relationship and customized and outsourcing development in Russia.

+Currently I am working to my portfolio and competitions.
+I preparing for fisrt step of my deal on freelance.